Podiatry Billing Services in Alabama

 Why Alabama Podiatry Practices Need Specialized Billing

-Alabama's healthcare market includes 10,000+ physicians, and podiatry practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect podiatry procedure coverage and medical necessity requirements.
+Alabama's healthcare market includes 10,000+ physicians, and podiatry practices here face a payer market dominated by Blue Cross Blue Shield of Alabama on the commercial side and Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect podiatry procedure coverage and medical necessity requirements.
 Generic billing teams without AL specific knowledge leave revenue on the table.

 Podiatry billing itself is complex.
 Podiatry billing is uniquely complex because Medicare excludes routine foot care by default.
 Coverage requires documented systemic conditions (diabetes, peripheral vascular disease, peripheral neuropathy) that create a class finding making routine care medically necessary.
 Diabetic foot care certification (LOPS testing), nail debridement codes 11720-11721, orthotics L-codes, and the Medicare Therapeutic Shoe Program (A5500-A5513) each have their own coverage criteria.
-When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 1 Alabama Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Birmingham to Mobile and across Alabama.
+When you combine this coding complexity with Alabama's specific payer rules, authorization requirements, and 2 Alabama Medicaid (largely fee-for-service, plus the Alabama Coordinated Health Network and Integrated Care Networks) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Birmingham to Auburn and across Alabama.

 Code